-Paradip: With the pull-out of police forces from the proposed Posco steel plant site in Jagatsinghpur district, the situation on Tuesday returned to normal in the area where tension had prevailed due to protest by anti-project activists using school children as human shield.
+Paradip: With the pull-out of police forces from the proposed Posco steel plant site in Jagatsinghpur district, the situation on Tuesday returned to normal in the area where tension had prevailed due to protests by anti-project activists using school children as human shields.

 One platoon of police force deployed at Mangalachak near Gobindpur to maintain law and order was also withdrawn and only a single platoon (about 30 personnel) was now camping in the place, police said.

-Of the 14 platoon of police deployed in Dhinkia panchayat for land acquisition purpose, 12 platoons were withdrawn yesterday and now another was pulled out apparently in an effort to pacify some villagers opposing establishment of the Rs 52,000 crore mega steel plant in the area.
+Of the 14 platoons of police deployed in Dhinkia panchayat for land acquisition purposes, 12 platoons were withdrawn yesterday and now another was pulled out apparently in an effort to pacify some villagers opposing the establishment of the Rs 52,000 crore mega steel plant in the area.

 Land acquisition, which had resumed on February 3 after a gap of more than one year, continued for three days but was stalled from February 6 following clashes between anti-Posco protesters and police.
 Finally, the government yesterday decided to put on hold land acquisition for the time being and withdrew police force from the area.